 Consider vulnerable workers, and those with caring responsibilities

-ACAS has received many enquiries from those with existing health conditions, disabilities, childcare responsibilities or pregnancies who are anxious about what returning to work will mean for them.
-In these cases, it is very important for employers to provide clear channels where those employees can raise concerns, without fear of judgement, and have open and honest conversations about their situation.
+People with existing health conditions, disabilities, caring responsibilities or those who are pregnant may be anxious about what returning to workplaces will mean for them.
+In these cases, it is important for employers to provide clear channels where those employees can raise concerns, without fear of judgement, and have open and honest conversations about their situation.

 3. Working together: how can you bring your employees with you?